- By Bill DiPaolo Palm Beach Post Staff Writer

-The $560,000 in improvements are part of the on-going refinements made to the 7,000-capacity stadium that opened in 2018 in Abacoa.
+The $560,000 in improvements are part of the ongoing refinements made to the 7,000-capacity stadium in Abacoa.
 The park is the spring training home of the St. Louis Cardinals and Miami Marlins.

 “We try to do something new every year,” said General Manager Mike Bauer.

-The Marlins and Cardinals pay the first $250,000 for the improvements at Roger Dean Chevrolet Stadium.
+The Marlins and Cardinals pay the first $250,000 for the improvements at Roger Dean.
 The rest of the bill is paid from by Palm Beach County Tourist Development bed taxes.

 The goal is to keep spring-training baseball — and the fans who buy tickets, stay in hotels and spend money at local attractions — in north county and Florida.
 In Palm Beach County, the impact is estimated at more than $50 million a year, according to the county’s Tourist Development Council.

-Last year’s spring training games drew about 160,000 fans to Roger Dean Chevrolet Stadium.
+Last year’s spring training games drew about 160,000 fans to Roger Dean.
 The stadium also is the regular season home of the Florida State League Jupiter Hammerheads (Class A Advanced Affiliate of the Marlins) and Palm Beach Cardinals (Class A Advance Affiliate of the Cardinals).

 * SHADE: Shade canopies for fans were installed two years ago for about $2 million.
 Those canopies created shade for about 1,400 of the about 7,000 seats.
 The cost for the additional shade canopies is about $60,000.